-Growing technology advancements and resultant digital revolution have eased planning, design and development processes across various sectors and IT is no exception.
+Growing technological advancements and the resultant digital revolution have eased planning, design, and development processes across various sectors, and IT is no exception.

 DevOps has now been considered a mainstream practice.
 It is no longer a cutting-edge concept that startups and advanced businesses only adopt; instead, it is a commercial necessity offering a sizable competitive advantage.